Meadows Mall: Tenants

 Meadows Mall included 7,600 parking spaces and two anchor stores upon opening: Diamond's and The Broadway.
 Sears and JCPenney stores opened in 1979, completing the mall.
 The Sears store cost $3 million to construct, and measured 150000 sqft.
 Dillard's opened in 1984, and The Broadway rebranded in 1996 as Macy's.
 As of 1997, the mall was composed of 123 stores, and included one restaurant and a 14-vendor food court.
 Tomfoolery, a 24-hour restaurant and bar with five slot machines, opened on the second floor in April 2005.

 In 2014, Dillard's closed the 100000 sqft first floor of its 180000 sqft store, and converted its second floor into a clearance outlet for unsold merchandise from other Dillard's stores.
 Curacao opened in Dillard's vacant first-floor space in October 2016, and attracted 40,000 customers on its opening day.
 In June 2018, Macy's opened an off-price store-within-a-store known as Macy's Backstage.

 In August 2018, Round One announced plans to open an arcade and entertainment center inside the mall.
 Part of the Sears first floor was leased to Round One for the new project, which also called for the demolition of the closed Sears Auto Center.
 After a year, Round One fast-tracked its plans to get the project opened.
-The 42000 sqft entertainment center debuted on November 2, 2019.
-It features food, bowling, billiard tables, karaoke rooms, and more than 250 arcade games, including some imported from Japan.
+The 42000 sqft anchor tenant opened on November 2, 2019.
 That month, Sears announced the closing of the Meadows Mall location, part of a plan to close 51 stores nationwide.
 The store closed on February 3, 2020.
+In the 2020s, after Sears closed, Nellis Auction Outlet opened up utilizing the former Sears.
+The store opened utilizing the entire upper level of the former Sears and the store sells a wide variety of merchandise in the space.